-CONTRACT END - DECOMMISSIONING CONTRACTS
+CONTRACT TERMINATION - DECOMMISSIONING CONTRACTS

-- 34. When exiting a contract, the manager is responsible for preparing and planning for the end of the contract in advance of the expiry date and, as a minimum consider: - a.
-The notice period required for termination and to avoid any potential penalties. - b.
-How to prevent service disruption. - c.
-Any data needing transfer from the supplier back to the Council. - d.
-Suppliers' equipment is returned (if applicable). - e.
-TUPE implications. - f.
-Disposals.
+- 34. Contract Termination Decommissioning Contracts - a.
+When exiting a contract, the manager is responsible for preparing and planning for the end of the contract in advance of the expiry date and, as a minimum consider: - i.
+The notice period required for termination and to avoid any potential penalties. - ii.
+How to prevent service disruption. - iii.
+Any data needing transfer from the supplier back to the Council. - iv.
+Suppliers' equipment is returned (if applicable). - v.
+TUPE implications. - vi.
+Disposals. - b.
+Where it is an above threshold contract, it is the responsibility of the Manager to inform PCM of the termination (for any reason). - c.
+PCM will issue a Contract Termination Notice on Find a Tender Service.